 Find your ESA's contact information on the Student Service Centre (SSC) under Personal Info > UBC Contacts.

 The BC Transfer Guide provides comprehensive information about transfer credit for courses taken in BC.
 Courses taken outside of BC will be assessed on an individual basis after an applicant has formally applied to UBC and submitted all required documents.
+However, UBC Student Services has been developing UBC Transfer Credit Search.
+It may give you some information.

 An applied degree is typically a 4-year undergraduate program that combines theoretical instruction with practical work experience.
 It may be offered at a college, university or technical institute, and usually consists of a 2-year diploma plus two additional years of study.